-Annapurna circuit trek is busier than Manaslu Circuit Trek when you visit in the month of October but most of the other months are quiet.
+Annapurna circuit trek is busier than Manaslu Circuit Trek, but when you visit during the month of October, the other months are quiet.

 Can I do the Manaslu Circuit trek in reverse?

 Yes.
 But be aware of proper acclimatization.
 It is the fastest way.
-So, the people of Samdo and the lodge owners in Larkya Phedi come this way from Pokhara and Kathmandu.
+This is why the people of Samdo and the lodge owners in Larkya Phedi come this way from Pokhara and Kathmandu.

-But you are not acclimatized it is good to come via Budi Gandaki valley otherwise you have several days acclimatizing in Bimtang.
+Since you are not acclimatized, it is better to come via Budi Gandaki valley, otherwise, you will have to undertake several days of acclimatization in Bimtang.

 How much for the trip cost?

-The amount of Cost is depending on trekkers because we organize the Budget trip, Standard trip, and deluxe trip.
-We offer the best trip you prefer.
+The amount depends on the trekkers because we organize varying packages like the Budget trip, Standard trip, and deluxe trip.
+We offer the best trip according to your preferences.

 We hope that the article ‘Manaslu Facts and Travel Guide’ was helpful to you, making your preparations for a trip to Manaslu faultless.
 Stay tuned and follow our blog to ensure you have the best updates and newest information about the Manaslu Region.
 We hope your enthusiasm for the Manaslu region matches ours.
 We wish you well on your prospective trip to Manaslu!